Zighinetto/zighid/Readme.md

  - Because phpMyId does not support two-factor authentication
  - Because author :cupid: ASP.NET
  - Because author is affected by the [Not Invented Here Syndrome](https://en.wikipedia.org/wiki/Not_invented_here)
  - Maybe because author has lots of spare time?
-No :sad:
+No :cry:

 Really, since phpMyId provides only password authentication, I have two options: one is to use a strong password that can be only copied&pasted from KeePass
 (or written to a [post it](http://thedailywtf.com/articles/Security-by-PostIt) on the screen) I chose to write my own provider.
 The point is that the *password*